Abigail/Abigail.github.io/Src/Trapped/antelope.md

 #### Diamond

-The %%PIECE%% does not get trapped in its first billion moves on the Diamond Spiral, but it's not clear whether it will never get trapped.
+The %%PIECE%% takes much longer to get trapped on the Diamond Spiral, than it does on the Square Spiral: it gets trapped after 101,249 steps.

 ### Wedge